Honors Research Project

 Due dates for proposals for representative graduation dates are given below.
 For the graduation date given, the proposal should be in the Honors Office by 5 p.m. on the following dates:

 Be sure to keep your readers informed of progress on your project throughout the semester.
 Send them copies of your work at regular intervals.
 Expect revisions based on your readers' comments.
 Once you've incorporated changes from your readers, your sponsor needs to approve the final copy.
-The due date for your project to be with your readers is the 12th week of the semester.
 It is your sponsor who gives you the grade for the formal coursework.